exponentcms/exponent-cms/ABOUT.md

 ###Exponent is the next generation CMS for everyone

-Please refer to the CHANGELOG for a full list of new Exponent features, and a list of features coming up in future releases.
+Please refer to [CHANGELOG.md](CHANGELOG.md) for a full list of new Exponent features, and a list of features coming up in future releases.

 Thank you for using Exponent!